-Last updated on Aug.
-9, 2012
+Last updated on June 12, 2013

-After his playing career, he served as an assistant strength and conditioning and safeties coach at Emporia State in Kansas and was a football video intern at Nebraska in 2007.
+After his playing career, he served an assistant strength and conditioning and safeties coach at Emporia State in Kansas and was a football video intern at Nebraska in 2007.

 Boese earned his bachelor's degree in communication arts from Wisconsin in December 2002, and also obtained his master of science in health, physical education and recreation from Emporia State in December 2008.
 He married the former Aimee Croft in the summer of 2012 and the couple is expecting their first baby this fall.